 There are about 30 types of elder plants and trees around the world.
 The European version (also known as Sambucus nigra) is the one most closely tied to your health and healing.
 Its history dates back as far as 400 BC, and Hippocrates, the “Father of Medicine,” called the elder tree his “medicine chest.”

-In folk medicine today, the elderberry is widely considered one of the world’s most healing plants.
+In folk medicine today, the elderberry is considered one of the world’s most healing plants.

 Some experts recommend elderberry to help prevent and ease cold and flu symptoms.

 It’s also been used as a treatment for: